k0nnk/valerbrowser/README.md

 # valerbrowser
-Chromium based browser degoogled and with built-in extensions (adblockers, trakcerblockers, easy-of-use, etc) and privacy
+Chromium based browser degoogled and with built-in extensions (adblockers, trackerblockers, easy-of-use, etc) and privacy